 During the panel, I tried to use the words Male and Female when talking about sex and Woman and Man when talking about gender.
 Again, we are mammals.
 There are Male and Female marmosets and Male and Female humans.
 There aren’t, of course, Woman and Man marmosets.
 One is biology, one is culture.
 I think it’s very important to be accurate when using these words… something that neither side seems to put enough effort into doing.
 Female and Woman are different but related labels and the words should be used correctly.

 The Male and Female categories don’t vary around the world.
-A Female baby born in the US will have the same biology as a Female baby born in Saudi Arabia.
+A Female baby born in the US will have the same biology (reproductive capacity) as a Female baby born in Saudi Arabia.
 Because of the differences in culture and the expectations, restrictions and opportunities those different cultures have for Females, those two Female babies will grow up with different interests, skills and abilities as well as different views of the world and themselves as Women… Females are the same the world over.
 There are, however, many, many different ways of being a Woman.

 After the audio recording of the panel went online, I was expecting some crap from people who were incapable of seeing the event for what it was i.e. an “attempt to find some common ground”.
 So I wasn’t surprised when this happened: